Luismd2025/MonitoringCPU-RAM-NET/README.md

     Steps:
     1. Create a Slack Webhook space

        1.1 Go to your Slack workspace and visit Slack API: Incoming Webhooks.

        1.2 Create a new app or use an existing one.

        1.3 Enable Incoming Webhooks and create a webhook URL for the desired channel. (copy and save this URL, you will need it later)

-    2. In the file called: (alertmanager-slack-notification.yml) paste the URL you genetated in step 1.3 2.1 in the file (alertmanager-slack-notification.yml) replace this line: api_url: 'https://hooks.slack.com/services/T00000000
+    2. In the file called: (alertmanager-slack-notification.yml) paste the URL you genetated in step 1.3

+       2.1 in the file (alertmanager-slack-notification.yml) replace this line: api_url: 'https://hooks.slack.com/services/T00000000

+   3. in the file (alertmanager-slack-notification.yml) change the channel(channel: '#all-testalerts) for the one you created in your slack